aws-samples/aws-serverless-workshops/README.md

 ### Labs

-#### Lab 1: Static Website Hosting
+#### Pre-lab: Static Website Hosting

-In this module, you'll setup an Amazon S3 bucket to host your assets and configure it to serve a static website.
+In this module, you'll verify your local environment is setup, create an Amazon S3 bucket to host your assets, and configure it to serve a static website.
 Because Wild Rydes is a startup preparing for global scale you'll also configure an Amazon CloudFront distribution to accelerate delivery of your assets to your potential users across the world.

-#### Lab 2: Beta Sign-up Mailing List
+#### Lab 1: Beta Sign-up Mailing List

 Visitors to your website who are interested in participating in your beta program can enroll by filling out a form to join your beta users mailing list.
 You'll create an Amazon DynamoDB table to store these email addresses and an Amazon Cognito identity pool and an AWS Identity and Access Management (IAM) policy to allow unauthenticated users to post it.
 Using DynamoDB Streams, AWS Lambda, and Amazon SES, beta users will receive a confirmation email thanking them for enrolling and providing further details.

-#### Lab 3: Administrative Interface
+#### Lab 2: Administrative Interface

 Your marketing team needs an administrative interface to manage aspects of the site.
 In this module, you'll create an Amazon Cognito user pool for your administrator users and start building endpoints in Amazon API Gateway.
 You'll configure an authorizer to validate the identity of your administrators and wire up a page to view users who have signed up for the beta program.

-#### Lab 4: Product Update Blog
+#### Lab 3: Product Update Blog

 To keep your visitors up to date on your progress building your product, your marketing team would like to publish a blog of product updates.
 Using your new administrative interface, you'll add an interface to publish posts to the product update blog using Amazon API Gateway and AWS Lambda which will appear on your landing page.

-### Setup
+### Tips

+- Open a blank text editor file for scratch notes.
+Whenever a step instructs you to note an item, copy and paste that item into your scratch notes for later reference.

+- Look for error messages in the [Google Chrome Developer Console][developer-console] if you encounter an issue with any of the functionality loading on the site.
+You can access the console by pressing **Control + Shift + J** on Linux and Windows or **Command + Option + J** on macOS.

+- There are several components of the setup which are case sensitive (e.g. DynamoDB tables and keys).
+To avoid errors, prefer copying and pasting to re-typing.

+## Pre-lab: Static Website Hosting

+In this module, you'll setup an Amazon S3 bucket to host your assets and configure it to serve a static website.
+Because Wild Rydes is a startup preparing for global scale you'll also configure an Amazon CloudFront distribution to accelerate delivery of your assets to your potential users across the world.

+1. If you do not have a personal AWS account for testing, [create one][register-aws-account] and login to your account.

 1. Pick a single Region into which you'll deploy services.
 You'll need to ensure all required services (Amazon S3, AWS Lambda, Amazon API Gateway, Amazon Cognito, Amazon SES, Amazon DynamoDB, Amazon CloudFront, IAM) are available in the Region you choose.
 See the [Region Table][region-table] for details about what services are available in which Regions.
 [US East (N. Virginia)][us-east-1], [US West (Oregon)][us-west-2], and [EU (Ireland)][eu-west-1] offer all of the services required for this workshop.

 	All of the resources created in the below labs must be created within a single Region.

+1. Ensure you have the following installed:

+	- [AWS Command Line Interface][cli]
+	- [Google Chrome][chrome]
+	- [git][git]

 1. Clone the lab contents locally.